UWGB/lab6/README.md

-I think it works!!!!!
+Testing, TEstiing !!!!!
 We found the monster scoob.
 Pulled from: https://gist.github.com/jsuwo/9038610#file-testbankaccount-java